Azure/azure-k8s-metrics-adapter/README.md

 - `AZURE_CERTIFICATE_PATH`: Specifies the certificate Path to use.
 - `AZURE_CERTIFICATE_PASSWORD`: Specifies the certificate password to use.

+## Subscription Information

+The use the adapter your Azure Subscription must be provided.
+There are a few ways to provide this information:

+- [Azure Instance Metadata](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) - If you are running the adapter on a VM in Azure (for instance in an AKS cluster) there is nothing you need to do.
+The Subscription Id will be automatically picked up from the Azure Instance Metadata endpoint
+- Environment Variable - If you are outside of Azure or want full control of the subscription that is used you can set the Environment variable `SUBSCRIPTION_ID`  on the adapter deployment.
+This takes precedence over the Azure Instance Metadata.
+- [On each HPA](samples/hpa-examples) - you can work with multiple subscriptions by supplying the metric selector `subscriptionID` on each HPA.
+This overrides Environment variables and Azure Instance Metadata settings.

 ## Development

 ### Get the source